Legal information

 4. Managing your preferences

-2. Permanent “Manage my cookies” link – Available at the bottom of every page at any time.
+2. Permanent “Cookie settings” link – Available at the bottom of every page to change your choice at any time.

-3. Browser settings – You can delete or block any cookie via your browser; some core features may then be affected.
+3. Browser – You can delete or block any cookie via your browser settings; however, some essential features may be affected.

-4. Proof of consent – Cookiebot stores an encrypted “stamp” (date, categories accepted, truncated IP, banner version) for three years before anonymising it.
+4. Proof of consent – Cookiebot records an encrypted “stamp” (date, accepted categories, truncated IP address, banner version) retained for 3 years, then anonymised.

 5. Security and confidentiality of necessary trackers

-These trackers serve solely to display the CMP and prove compliance; they are not used for advertising or profiling.
+These trackers are used only to display the CMP and demonstrate compliance; they are not used for advertising retargeting.

-• enable those cookies only after your explicit consent.
+• only activate these cookies after your explicit agreement.

 7. Your rights